-We believe we have developed a strong corporate culture that is critical to our success.
+Our strong corporate culture is critical to our success.
 Our key values are delivering world-class quality solutions, client-focused timely delivery, leadership, long-term relationships, creativity, transparency and professional growth.
 The services provided by NETSOL require proficiency in many fields, such as software engineering, quality assurance, project management, business analysis, technical writing, sales and marketing, communication and presentation skills.

-Due to the growing demand for our core offerings and IT services, retention of technical and management personnel is essential.
-Our employee turnover was under 16.04 % in 2022 with a goal to maintain the turnover level under 18% during the 2023 fiscal year and onwards.
+Due to the growing demand for our core offerings and IT services, retention of quality, proven technical and management personnel is essential.
+Our employee turnover rate was approximately 19% in 2023 with a goal to maintain the turnover rate under 21% during the 2024 fiscal year and onwards.
+The turnover rates include employees leaving either voluntarily or involuntarily.
 In addition, we are committed to improving key performance indicators such as efficiency, productivity and revenue per employee.

 To encourage all employees to build on our core values, we reward teamwork and promote individuals that demonstrate these values.
 We believe that our growth and success are attributable in large part to the high caliber of our employees and our commitment to maintain the values on which our success has been based.
-We support gender diversity on a global basis.
+We support diversity on a global basis.
 We are an equal opportunity employer with the largest concentration of female employees in Lahore, Pakistan and our U.S. headquarters.

-NETSOL believes it should give back to the community and employees as much as possible.
-Certain subsidiaries of NETSOL are located in regions where basic services are not readily available.
-Where possible, NETSOL acts to not only improve the quality of life of its employees, but also the standard of living in these regions.
+We believe we should give back to the community and employees as much as possible.
+Certain subsidiaries are located in regions where basic services are not readily available.
+Where possible, we act to not only improve the quality of life of our employees, but also the standard of living in these regions.
 Examples of such programs are as follows:

 - Literacy Program: Launched to educate children of our unskilled staff, the main objective of this program is to enable them to acquire basic reading, writing and arithmetic skills. - Higher Education and Science and Research Institutions: In order to support higher education in Pakistan, we have contributed endowments to NUST, Forman Christian College, and a few other universities who are focused on science and engineering. - Noble Cause Fund: A noble cause fund has been established to meet medical and education expenses of the children of the lower paid employees.
 Our employees voluntarily contribute a fixed amount every month to the fund and NETSOL matches the employee subscriptions with an equivalent contribution amount.
-A portion of this fund is also utilized to support social needs of certain institutions and individuals, outside of NETSOL. - Day Care Facility: NETSOL's human resources are its key assets and thus we take numerous steps to ensure the provision of basic comforts to our employees.
+A portion of this fund is also utilized to support social needs of certain institutions and individuals, outside of NETSOL. - Day Care Facility: Our human resources are our key assets and thus we take numerous steps to ensure the provision of basic comforts to our employees.
 In Pakistan, the provision of outside pre-school childcare is a rarity.
-With this in mind, a children's day care facility has been created near NETSOL's offices providing employees with peace of mind knowing their children are nearby and being taken care of by qualified staff in a child friendly facility.
+With this in mind, a children's day care facility has been created near NETSOL's office in Lahore, Pakistan providing employees with peace of mind knowing their children are nearby and being taken care of by qualified staff in a child friendly facility.
 Due to COVID-19 restrictions, the facility is temporarily closed. - Preventative Health Care Program: In addition to the comprehensive out-patient and in-patient medical benefits, preventive health care has also been introduced.
 This phased program focuses on vaccination of our employees against such diseases as Hepatitis A/B, Tetanus, Typhoid, Flu and COVID-19 on a routine basis.